 Since the Global Financial Crisis, the banking sector has suffered widespread reputational damage.
-However, during the current crisis, economies are looking to the banking sector to support the recovery from the latest global catastrophe.
-Has the COVID-19 pandemic potentially provided the opportunity for banks to restore their reputation and trust globally?
-Do the continuous lockdowns and restrictions in the world add pressure on banks as people look to access more loans and financial support?
+Yet during the current crisis, the global economy is looking to the banking sector for support.
+Has the COVID-19 pandemic provided an opportunity for banks to restore their reputation?
+Do the continuous lockdowns and restrictions add pressure on banks as people look to access more loans and financial support?

 |13.55 - 14.00||Guest Sign-on|

 |14.00 - 14.05||Introductions|